indexdata/foliogo/doc/api.md

 This library is based in part on [FolioJS](https://github.com/indexdata/foliojs), an analogous library for JavaScript/Node.
 Because it is written in Go, there are significant differences in how similar functionality is expressed:

 * There is no single top-level object, just a top-level function.
-* The `session.Fetch` and function is synchronous: concurrency can be implemented at the appliction level using goroutines.
+* The `session.Fetch` function is synchronous: concurrency can be implemented at the appliction level using goroutines.
+* `session.Fetch` returns a byte array rather than a deserialized JSON object, as deserialization in Go is done by the caller in the context of knowing the type of the object.
 * Because there is no re-authentication background thread, sessions need not be (and cannot be) closed.
 * No exceptions are thrown.
 Non-2xx HTTP responses are returned as regular errors and must be checked for an handled by the caller.
 * The data returned from `session.Fetch` is more cumbersome to handle than JavaScript's nice in-memory representation of JSON.